 A professional stylist, currently working within the industry and familiar with your styling interests, is assigned as your tutor to assist you throughout the course.
 It is a condition of College employment that your tutor is a successful, top-notch working professional.

-It’s your tutor’s job to assess your assignments, develop your styling skills and bring you to a level of professionalism where your Diploma in Professional Styling will be awarded.
+It’s your tutor’s job to assess your assignments, develop your styling skills and bring you to an appropriate level of professionalism.